HillsMakan/sydneyhillsmakan/src/content/pages/about.md

 ## 🌍 Global Foodie Network

 Exciting news awaits!
 Hills Makan Group (International) is part of a global network.
-Join us in exploring and connecting with our other foodie groups in Sydney, Canberra, Melbourne, Brisbane, Adelaide, Perth, Malaysia, Singapore, and Thailand.
+Join us in exploring and connecting with our other foodie groups in Sydney, Canberra, Melbourne, Brisbane, Adelaide, Perth, Darwin, Malaysia, Singapore, Thailand, Indonesia and Japan.
 (Just type City Name/Country + Makan (Foodie) Group).

 HMG and Admins are not liable for any decisions / purchases / collaboration made between members and sellers.
 Please kindly do your due diligence and research before any purchases.
 Our recommendation as a food lover own taste buds and experiences.